ericom-gideon/docs/docs/networking/how_to_use_multiple_ip_addresses_on_a_server.md

 _This article assumes you wish to have multiple IP addresses directed to your server.
 This could be useful for those who wish to host websites on their virtual machine and associate different SSL certificates with each IP address._

-### Example of a Single Virtual Machine with 3 IP addresses
+### Example of a single virtual machine with 3 IP addresses

 | IP          | Rules                   | Type of IP                        |
 |-------------|-------------------------|-----------------------------------|